Ancient Chinese Secret?

 Betsy also dips into the extraterrestrial question, though delicately, admitting only that “sometimes…I hear a chorus of tiny voices singing up above my head in the Kombucha nursery.”
 Sometimes, Betsy, I think I do too. =)

 It has since enjoyed a revival in Europe and has become popular in both Australia and the United States.
 Although rare cases claim a potential link to Kombucha, there is little evidence proving that it is the cause of any illness.
 Clearly more research needs to be carried out on many topics concerning Kombucha, but due to its inability to be patented and controlled by pharmaceutical companies, little money is available for this kind of wide-scale research and clinical trials.However, there is a body of research being cobbled together all over the world.
-I will present some of their findings here, but mostly the evidence is anecdotal and derived from folklore.

 A Rose By Any Other Name…